 Studio photographers will appreciate that the Leica S-E Typ 006 (unlike the G1X Mark III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G1X Mark III is a recent model that features in the current product line-up of Canon.
-In contrast, the S-E Typ 006 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the S-E Typ 006 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the S-E Typ 006 was succeeded by the Leica S Typ 007.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G1 X Mark III and the Leica S-E Typ 006?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.